 To diagnose a prolapse your doctor will need to perform a vaginal examination.
 You can choose if this happens on your initial visit.
 Some people may find this stressful especially for those who previously have had a traumatising experience, particularly a sexual assault.
 It can be helpful for your doctor to know if this is the case.

 You may be told you have a mild prolapse with little or no symptoms, meaning no treatment is needed at this stage.
-However, some degree of prolapse is quite common if it does not cause you any bothersome symptoms there is no need to get regularly checked.
+However, some degree of prolapse is quite common and if it doesn't trouble you there's no need to get it regularly checked.
 There are many self-care tips that you can follow to help prevent further prolapse, ease any symptoms you may have, or prevent the prolapse from becoming bothersome.

 Things you can do to improve your symptoms

 - If you are overweight losing weight can help.